 Stay for a while (I stayed more than 2 hours) and when you’re finished, walk down Broadway until you reach Times Square.
 There’s not that much to see over here but since you’re in the neighborhood, it’s nice to pass by.

-If you’re hungry, walk to 99 cent pizza (see below for information) and walk back to Grand central station.
+Keep walking to Grand central station.
 This building is all about prestige: the enormous staircases and windows and the outside of the building make it quite ‘heavy’ and impressive, while the bright green ceiling covered with paintings of the constellations and the old-fashioned ticket booths give the place kind of a nostalgic look.
-About 100m further is the Chrysler Building, which you can’t visit but which might be – from the outside – the most beautiful of the well-known skyscrapers of New York.
+About 100m further is the Chrysler Building, which you can’t visit but which might be – from the outside – the most beautiful of the well-known skyscrapers of New York

 Not very far from there is New York’s Public Library (Monday-Saturday 10am-6pm (Tuesday-Wednesday until 8pm), Sunday 1pm-5pm, free entrance).
 You can walk in and out as you like, as long as you don’t make too much noise, of course.
 At the time of my visit, the main reading room was closed for renovation, which was too bad because this room looks impressive on pictures I’ve seen of it.
 There are however some smaller rooms that are worth a visit and there are temporary exhibits all the time as well.
 In the adjacent Bryant Park you can sit down at one of the tables for a picnic or just to recover from all the walking.